 What was I thinking?
 Be careful what you wish for is my advice.
 My secret desire, while travelling in Canada, was to meet a bear.
-I’m talking about in the wild, not behind bars.
+I’m talking about in the wild kind, not locked behind bars.
 I love seeing animals frolicking in their natural environment wild and free.
 Little did I know that my wish would come true with a black bear encounter.

 But sometimes I yearn for something exciting.
 So I wondered what it would be like if I encountered a bear.
 Wouldn’t that be amazing?
 Well it is to a crazy Aussie, until it actually happened.